 How to Edit an SRT File

-Editing Generated Subtitles in the Subtitling.net Workflow
+Editing Subtitles Generated with Subtitling.net

 If you generated subtitles with Subtitling.net, the integrated editor is part of the same workflow.
 You do not need to download and re-upload the SRT file to edit it.